bermudezjorge/app/README.md

-# Modern APP
+# just an APP

-App aimed to learn, implement all new stuffs in front-end development and be simple af.
+> _App aimed to learn, implement all new stuffs in front-end development and be simple af.

 ## Front-end Tech stack

 - React
 - React-helmet
+- TypeScript
 - Redux
 - Css modules
-- React query

 ## Backend-end Tech stack

 - Nodejs
-- Express
 - Firabase
+- Algolia

 ## TODO

 - A LOT
-- Refacto Image component
+- Refactor StoreData